This post is also available in: Deutsch

 One of the greatest advantages of sharing a CRM across departments is that you all have access to the same tools.
 This helps understand everyone’s workflows, and unify project management, even what you’re dealing with isn’t customer records.

 For instance, Act!
-Growth Suite lets you connect your CRM with Outlook, which means you can all use the same calendar and scheduling tools.
-This streamlines management, and allows sales reps to clear some headspace dedicated to operating software in order to focus on sales, especially thanks to integrated features like Notes and To Do Lists.
+CRM lets you connect your CRM with Outlook, which means you can all use the same calendar and scheduling tools.
+This streamlines management and allows sales reps to clear some headspace dedicated to operating software in order to focus on sales, especially thanks to integrated features like Notes and To-Do Lists.

-And of course, let’s not forget integrating the CRM directly with your website analytics.
-It will allow you to track prospect and customer web visits, which can help preempt enquiries based on the pages they browsed.
+And of course, let’s not forget to integrate the CRM directly with your website analytics.
+It will allow you to track prospect and customer web visits, which can help preempt inquiries based on the pages they browsed.
 This speeds up the process of lead nurturing, by delivering relevant info to your customers faster.

 Why it works: simplify management and reduce the amount of software your team needs to use, so they can focus on specific tasks instead of struggling with multiple dashboards.